ABERCONWY BOROUGH COUNCIL ~

 gwynedd cc arms

-ISLWYN BOROUGH COUNCIL (GWENT)
+ISLWYN BOROUGH COUNCIL ~

 ARMS: Per chevron Or and Sable in chief four Oak Trees issuant fructed proper and in base the Head of a Celtic Wheelcross.